fybrik/airbyte-module/fybrik/README.md

    kubectl config set-context --current --namespace=fybrik-airbyte-sample
    ```

-1. Create a policy to allow access any asset (we use a policy that does not restrict access nor mandate any transformations):
+1. Create a policy to allow access to any asset (we use a policy that does not restrict access nor mandate any transformations):
    ```bash
    kubectl -n fybrik-system create configmap sample-policy --from-file=$AIRBYTE_MODULE_DIR/fybrik/sample-policy.rego kubectl -n fybrik-system label configmap sample-policy openpolicyagent.org/policy=rego